lossless1024/StreaMonitor/README.md

-# CamGirl-DL
+# StreaMonitor
-A Python3 application for saving camgirls' streams from various websites.
+A Python3 application for monitoring and saving (mostly adult) live streams from various websites.

 Inspired by [Recordurbate](https://github.com/oliverjrose99/Recordurbate)

+## Supported sites
+* Bongacams
+* Chaturbate
+* StreaMate (alias: PornHubLive, PepperCams,...)
+* StripChat (alias: XHamsterLive,... copy: cam4)

+Planned to support:
+* Cam4
+* Cams.com
+* Flirt4Free
+* ImLive
+* LiveJasmin
+* SzexChat.hu

+There are hundreds of clones of the sites above, you can read about them on [this site](https://adultwebcam.site/clone-sites-by-platform/).

 ## Requirements
 * Python 3
   * requests
+  * flask
+  * youtube-dl
   * pyzmq
   * terminaltables
-* Youtube-dl
 * FFmpeg

 ## Usage